karlbenedict/GEOG485-585/lecture03_Mod02_a_02_a.md

 * Directions
 	* Based upon an origin, destination, and a variety of additional options
 	* Available directions and rendered route
+* Distance Matrix
+	* Travel distance and duration given a specific mode of travel